 - Associate of Arts

+- Associate of General Studies

 - Associate of Science in Health Science

 - Bachelor of Science in Business (6 Majors)

 - Bachelor of Arts (8 majors)

 - Bachelor of Arts in Ministry (4 Majors)

 - Bachelor of Science (6 Majors)

 - Bachelor of Music

 - Bachelor of Sport Science (2 Majors)

 - Bachelor of Elementary Education

 - Bachelor of Physical Education

-25 Jenkins, R (2011, July).
+&lt;sup>37 Jenkins, R (2011, July).
 The liberal arts are work force development.
 The Chronicle of Higher Education